 Meeks’ entire coaching career spans 18 seasons and includes assistant stops at Bluefield College in Virginia and three years at NAIA Lee University (Tenn.).
 He has coached six NAIA All-Americans, two NJCAA All-Americans, 13 All-Conference players, five conference MVPs, eight All-Region performers and one defensive player of the year.

 During the 2015-16 season, Meeks organized a trip for his team to the Dominican Republic, becoming the first NJCAA team in any sport to compete on foreign soil.
 The Lions won a pair of games in Santo Domingo, D.R., and also spent time visiting orphanages and distributing items like soaps, shampoos, toothbrushes, uniforms, tennis shoes, T-shirts and candy to children.

 Wallace State recorded its most wins under Meeks during the 2013-14 season when the Lions finished 28-7 and won the program’s third conference title.
 The Lions were paced by the backcourt trio of Jestin Lewis, Lee Moore and Marcus Johnson all season.

-Wallace State also won state championships in 2012 and 2010.
+Wallace State also won conference championships in 2012 and 2010.
 In 2012, the Lions reeled off four wins in four days as a No. 6 seed at the 2012 ACCC tournament and prevailed in a consolation game at the national tournament.
-In 2010, the Lions won their first state championship and made their first national tournament appearance in coach Allen Sharpe’s final season in Hanceville, finishing fifth in the country.
+In 2010, the Lions won their first league title and made their first national tournament appearance in coach Allen Sharpe’s final season in Hanceville, finishing fifth in the country.

 Follow Coach John Meeks: